isomerpages/moe-crescentgirlssch/_our-holistic-curriculum/Character and Citizenship Edu/Sexuality Education.md

 <h4><strong>eTeens Programme:</strong></h4>
 <ol data-tight="true" class="tight">
 <li>
-<p>eTeens is a programme developed by Health Promotion Board, in collaboration
+<p>eeTeens is a programme developed by Health Promotion Board, in collaboration
 with the Ministry of Education, for Secondary 3 students to provide them with accurate information on STIs, HIV and protection from a health perspective. eTeens is conducted in two segments – a mass lesson segment and a classroom-based